 - Payment method (Cash or Credit) – There is a $35 fee for surrendering owned pets.
 There is no fee to turn in a found stray pet.

 What to expect

 - Cost to bring in your pet

-- The cost to surrender your pet is $25.
+- The fee to surrender a pet is $35.

 These federally protected birds should be left alone, undisturbed, or be immediately taken to Honolulu Zoo or Sea Life Park to undergo rehabilitation and release.
 If moving, gently pick up the bird from behind with a towel, carefully wrapping the material completely around the bird’s back and wings.
 Place the bird in a ventilated container and do not feed, water or handle.

-We welcome animals that are illegal in Hawaii with no questions asked.
+As an amnesty site, animals that are illegal in Hawaii can be brought to us with no questions asked.